 If you don’t have the time and energy for all that, you can pay a third party to do the searching and removing for you, even on an annual basis.
 There are many services to choose from, including DeleteMe, Privacy Bee and Kanary.

-Delete old email accounts
+2. Delete old email accounts

-“Email accounts are a treasure trove for sensitive personal data, and they may provide the ability for hackers to reset passwords on third-party services that users have completely forgotten about.
-This could grant them access to those services and give them the ability to access further information, which could later be used to launch phishing campaigns to extract further information from those victims.” —Jo O’Reilly, Deputy Editor at ProPrivacy.com.
-By the way, these are the red flags that you’re about to fall for a phishing email.
+Most of us have some old email accounts floating around in cyberspace.
+They’re a treasure trove of sensitive personal data, and if hackers have access to your email, they could reset passwords on third-party services that you’ve completely forgotten about.
+“This could grant them access to those services and give them the ability to access further information, which could later be used to launch phishing campaigns to extract further information from those victims,” says Jo O’Reilly, deputy editor at digital privacy site ProPrivacy.

 - Search for your most commonly used usernames.
 You know you have one that you lean toward.
 Google it.
 You’d be surprised what may come up.

 - Search your email for welcome emails.
 Websites always want you to confirm your email address, and a good way to flush them out is by searching “welcome to” in your inbox.

 - Check your saved log-ins.
 Chrome and Firefox both offer to save your log-in information.
 Just because you’ve forgotten you’ve logged in to something doesn’t mean your browser has.
 You can check your settings to find these.
 For instance, in Chrome’s settings, click on “Autofill” and then “Passwords” to find a list of your saved account log-ins.